Ypertex/inhabitu-ghost/README.md

 # Disclaimer

-**This theme is heavily customized for use on the [ypertex blog](https://blog.ypertex.com).
+**This theme is heavily customized for use on the [Ypertex blog](https://blog.ypertex.com).
 It is not recommended to directly use it on your productive Ghost instance without prior customization to your own blog.**

 # Known Issues